danpaul81/idsreplay/README.md

 docker run --name=nsx-demo -p 80:5000  danpaul81/nsx-demo
 ```

-### b) k8s deployment
+### b) k8s deployment when using NSX CNI
-This is rolling out a "target", a k8s service and the idsreplay source deployment.
+This is rolling out a "target", a k8s service and the idsreplay "source" deployment within a new namespace.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/danpaul81/idsreplay/main/k8s-idsreplay.yaml
 ````
-When using in public internet change the image source to your own registry / dockerhub
+When using in non-vmware corp network  change the image source to your own registry / dockerhub

 ### c) OVA Image
 Download from [my repo](https://github.com/danpaul81/idsparser/ova/output-vsphere-iso)